JaDogg/noisebox/README.md

-# NoiseBox
+# 🎶🎵📦 NoiseBox

-Your personal background / study noise generator.
+Background music/noise generator for concentration.

 * Please suplly your own sound loops.
 I had to modify one on my own.
 But I am not allowed to redistribute it :(
 * Uses PyGame. :)